-Step 2: Determine Importance of Country Indicators
+Step 2 : Determine importance of country indicators.

 The second step is to determine the importance weights of each of the different country indicators identified in the previous step.
 One common method is the "constant-sum" allocation technique.
 Here, you simply allocate one hundred points across the set of indicators according to their importance in achieving the company's goals (e.g., market share).
 So, the more critical the indicator, the higher the number of points it gets allocated.
 The total number of points should add up to 100.

-Step 3: Rate the Countries in the Pool on each Indicator
+Step 3 : Rate the countries in the pool on each indicator.

 Next, you give each country a score on each of the indicators.
-For instance, you could use 7-point scale (1 meaning very unfavorable; 7 meaning very favourable/most favourable).
+For instance, you could use a 7-point scale (1 meaning very unfavorable; 7 meaning very favorable).
 The better the country does on a particular indicator, the higher the score.
-In table these scores are in the range of 1.0 to 7.0).

-Step 4: Compute Overall Score for each Country
+Step 4 : Compute overall score for each country.

 The final step is to derive an overall score for each prospect country.
 To that end, you simply sum up the weighted scores that the country obtained on each indicator.
 The weights are the importance weights that were assigned to the indicators in the second step.
 Countries with the highest overall scores are the ones that are most attractive.
-An example of this four-step procedure is given in Table, where country D scores the highest score of 375.0.
-Notes
+An example of this four-step procedure is given in Table 1.3.